-As you can see, both the Ultra Spec and the Impervex paints result in a smooth surface.
+No matter the sheen level, these paints result in a smooth surface.
 And the best part is that they’re enamel paints that harden within hours, not weeks or months, of application.
 You can actually begin using the painted furniture right away.
 The surface hardens as if you applied a heavy coat of polyurethane so there’s no need for an additional topcoat.

 Perhaps it’s time to give your own dated furniture a second life.
 Then, add a small side table in the same refinish to give it even more notice.
 Your entryway will be both practical and feel cohesive with two useful items.

 Did you find this article helpful?
-I’d love it if you shared this pin:
+I’d love it if you shared these two pins: